 Although we usually provide lists of the best places to enjoy the city in a casual way – where to eat, drink, shop and so on – we can’t deny that the tourist attractions in Copenhagen are well-worth seeing, even if you’re a long-time local.

-Whether you have 24 hours, a month, or the rest of your life, here are the important and interesting tourist attractions around the city:
+What exactly is Copenhagen known for?
+Whether you have 24 hours, a month, or the rest of your life, here are the important and interesting Copenhagen sights and attractions:

 Tivoli amusement park is great fun during the summer months, when the grounds are beautifully manicured and people are out in droves to play games and ride rollercoasters.
 It’s a great spot to take children or to enjoy a day of childlike fun.
 There are some fantastic restaurants connected to the park, including the elegant Nimb Brasserie.
 The park is also open during Christmas with a cozy Christmas market and during Halloween, when the decorations are silly-spooky.

 1630 København V

 Ticket price: 99 DKK, free for children ages 0-7.
 Re-entry tickets (day after) are 25DKK.

 NB: this is an entrance ticket; rides cost extra.

 The Round Tower (Rundetårn)